Screen estate in compliance graph

 Regarding that last part, the problem seems to occure due to the "zomm" feature which was added to better display very small percent.
 One idea would be to always put these zommed part at the end of the bar and provide a visual separator (circle around, slash, etc).

-#11 Updated by Vincent MEMBRÉ about 1 month ago
+#11 Updated by Vincent MEMBRÉ 4 months ago

 - Status changed from Pending release to Released